 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 Though the card comes with a hefty $550 annual fee (see rates & fees), it’s one of the best travel credit cards on the market.
 It also includes benefits that can more than outweigh the cost, even for a casual traveler.
 Opening the Amex Platinum may be worth it for many of you.
+Here’s our review:

 American Express Platinum card review

-With The Platinum Card® from American Express, you can earn 60,000 Amex Membership Rewards points after spending $5,000 on purchases within the first three months of opening your account.
+With The Platinum Card® from American Express, you can earn 75,000 Amex Membership Rewards points after spending $5,000 on purchases within the first three months of opening your account.
 Plus, you’ll earn 10x points on eligible purchases on your new card at U.S. gas stations and U.S. supermarkets, on up to $15,000 in combined purchases, during your first six months of card membership.

 Benefits and perks